Supriya2903/Infosys-knowledge-bot/README.md

-# Infosys AI Chatbot
+# Infosys Knowledge Bot

-An intelligent chatbot powered by LLM (Large Language Model) technology that provides information about Infosys.
-The chatbot uses advanced vector storage and natural language processing to deliver accurate and contextual responses.
+An intelligent chatbot powered by LLM (Large Language Model) technology that provides comprehensive knowledge about Infosys.
+The bot uses advanced vector storage and natural language processing to deliver accurate and contextual responses.

 ## Features